Skip to main content

 Step 1: Go to Manage API Slots

-Navigate to the Manage API Slots page within your Gunbot interface.
-This section allows you to view the status of your registered API keys and manage them.
+Navigate to the Manage API Slots page within your Gunbot interface to view and manage your registered API keys.
 Overview of the Gunbot API slots management interface.

 Step 2: Remove the Existing Exchange

-To free up an API slot, you first need to remove the exchange you wish to replace.
+To free up an API slot, remove the exchange you want to replace.
 Click the red trash can icon next to the exchange you are removing.
 Removing an existing API slot in Gunbot to free up space for a new exchange.

 Step 3: Click the Add Button